sveltejs/svelte/site/content/docs/03-template-syntax.md

 * `accessors={false}` — the default
 * `namespace="..."` — the namespace where this component will be used, most commonly "svg"; use the "foreign" namespace to opt out of case-insensitive attribute names and HTML-specific warnings
 * `tag="..."` — the name to use when compiling this component as a custom element
+* `elementInternals` - adds formAssociated static property for custom elements to participate in forms

 ```sv
 <svelte:options tag="my-custom-element"/>